Our Babies Depend On You to Live

 In EB's most severe form, many babies don't live beyond a year

 Life expectancy for those who do live is often less than 30 years and filled with blistering, terrible pain, infections, scarring, itching, amputations, bullying, and catastrophic medical bills.

 Like a butterfly's wings, their skin is so fragile, a simple touch can cause severe pain.
 Hugs shouldn't hurt

 Easily injured skin creates severe pain, blisters, infection, and scars.
 Forever bandaged, their skin is an inescapable cocoon separating them from their parents' loving hugs. *Pictured is No Baby Blisters' spokesperson Baby Mary.

 Why hasn't this disease been cured?

-Orphan diseases are conditions affecting fewer than 200,000 people nationwide, like EB, Cystic Fibrosis, Lou Gehrig's Disease, or Tourette Syndrome.* Cures for orphan diseases, like EB, go unfunded by big pharma and government.
+Orphan diseases are conditions affecting fewer than 200,000 people nationwide, like EB, Cystic Fibrosis, Lou Gehrig's Disease, or Tourette Syndrome.* Cures for orphan diseases, like EB, have historically gone unfunded by big pharma and government.

 *National Institutes of Health

 No Baby Blisters Offers great hope in its multimodal Fast Cure Plan

 Our research team includes the medical field's top doctors, pioneering researchers, scientific innovators, and FDA experts to create an affordable EB cure to end the pain and death.